microsoft/AzureTRE/README.md

+## Project Status

+**This project is currently under development.**

+The aim is to bring together learnings from past customer engagements where TREs have been built into a single reference solution.
+It is unlikely that the solution will be deployed "as is", but rather taken by customer, partner, and Microsoft engineering teams and extended to meet an organizations specific requirements.

+This project does not have a dedicated team of maintainers outside of those who are working on an active engagements and as such issues will be responded to on a best efforts basis.
+No guarantees can be offered as to response times on issues, feature requests, or to the long term road map for the project.

+It is important before deployment of the solution that the [Support Policy](SUPPORT.md) is read and understood.

 # Azure Trusted Research Environment

 Across the health industry, be it a pharmaceutical company interrogating clinical trial results, or a public health provider analyzing electronic health records, there is the need to enable researchers, analysts, and developers to work with sensitive data sets.